 Historical character is the primary issued considered in this section.
 Historic photographs, Sanborn Fire Insurance Maps, the nomination information, 1873 Douglas County Atlas, Living with History: A Historic Preservation Plan for Lawrence, Kansas, by Dale Nimz, and Historic Resources of Lawrence, Douglas County, Kansas Multiple Property Documentation Form (MPDF) were the primary sources used to identify the historic character of the area.
 Natural Features The property is located in the original townsite of Lawrence.
 The environs consist of platted lots on relatively flat ground.
 There were no significant natural features in the environs of the subject property.

-Property Boundaries and Ownership Patterns The area surrounding 1047 Massachusetts Street is platted into typical original townsite lots of 50 feet by 117 feet.
+Property Boundaries and Ownership Patterns The area surrounding 1100 Massachusetts Street is platted into typical original townsite lots of 50 feet by 117 feet.
 Many lots were parceled into 25 feet by 117 feet.
+The platted lots on which the Courthouse stands were platted as 50 by 200 feet and ran from north to south.
+The lots directly to the west across Massachusetts Street were platted the same way.
+The 1873 Beers Atlas shows a residential structure on the Lot 13.
+This structure is exists on the 1897 Sanborn Fire Insurance maps and faces north (Quincy/11th Street).
+Other lots in this block developed with residential structures that remained after the construction of the Courthouse.
+By 1912, the County Jail had been constructed on lots 9 and 11, but residences remained on Lots 7 and 5.
+Lot 3 had four dwellings facing New Hampshire Street.
 The property ownership changed during the period of significance.
 However, the traditional pattern of multiple property owners within the environs has remained constant over the period of significance.

 Land Use Patterns and Zoning Land use on in the surrounding area during the period of significance was primarily commercial on Massachusetts Street.
-Vermont Street was primarily residential although the 1889 Sanborn Fire Insurance maps show commercial encroachment onto the east site of Vermont in the form of lumber yard uses.
+New Hampshire Street was primarily residential.
+The park to the south was open space.
+Zoning was not established until 1927.
+The Courthouse was included in the business district.